-Residents on furlough or at risk of redundancy due to the outbreak will be able to access targeted support to retrain into new job sectors as part of the development of a Greater Manchester model for a National Retraining Scheme.
+Residents on furlough or at risk of redundancy due to the outbreak will be able to access targeted support to retrain into new job sectors as part of the development of a Greater Manchester model for a National Retraining Scheme (opens new page).
 The scheme will help adults retrain to enter employment in key growth and foundation sectors as outlined in Greater Manchester’s Local Industrial Strategy.

 The agreed plans include developing a talent pipeline for growing sectors in the Greater Manchester economy – including manufacturing, digital, and clean growth – by linking in with other funding streams, and also ensuring the stability of Greater Manchester foundation sectors such as health and social care and retail.

-Greater Manchester residents have also been encouraged to access The Skills Toolkit, a new online learning platform launched by Department for Education which gives people access to free, high-quality digital and numeracy courses.
+Greater Manchester residents have also been encouraged to access The Skills Toolkit (opens new page), a new online learning platform launched by Department for Education which gives people access to free, high-quality digital and numeracy courses.
 The new platform will help people build up their skills, progress in work and boost their job prospects whilst staying at home.